Thursday, April 26, 2018

 A. N. Samokhvalov, Girl with a Shot Put, 1932.

 In Girl with a Shot Put, the bright sunlight emphasizes the feminine features of her breasts, groin and short hair sensuously covering part of her face.
 The shadows emphasize her muscular strength.
 The blue letter D on her shirt is the logo for the Dynamo Sports Club, the largest Soviet sports club with it's headquarters in Moscow and affiliate clubs world wide.
-In Russian the word has the connotation of power in motion and also can mean a power generator.
+In Russian the word dynamo has the connotation of power in motion and also can mean a power generator.
 The color red, symbol of the power of the Soviet Union and Red Army is the color of her skimpy clingy briefs.

 A. N. Samokhvalov, Girl in a Football Jersey, 1932.